 |Name||Slowdown Geometric Mean|

-According to the data, Vue and React's performance difference is subtle since it is only a few milliseconds.
+According to this data, Vue and React’s performance difference is subtle since it is only a few milliseconds.
 This proves that Vue and React are very similar in terms of performance.

 Vue vs. React: Size